dmitri-tinyco/Algorithms-on-strings--trees--and-sequences/README.md

 Algorithms-on-strings--trees--and-sequences
 ===========================================

-Plain C. Exercises for "Algorithms on strings, trees, and sequences" book.
+Exercises for "Algorithms on strings, trees, and sequences" book in plain C.